Faster Convergence of Local SGD for Over-Parameterized Models: Convergence of Local SGD

-In this section, we present two instances of Problem \eqref{eq:f} showing that the convergence rates shown in Section \ref{sec:convergerate} are indeed tight up to a constant factor, provided that Algorithm \ref{alg1} is run with reasonably small stepsize~$\eta$.
-Specifically, we show that if Local SGD is run with stepsize $\eta\le \frac{1}{L},$\footnote{We note that $\eta\le {1}/{L}$ is a standard requirement when applying SGD-like algorithms on $L$-smooth functions, see e.g., \cite{bubeck2014convex}.
-Many numerical experiments also show that stepsize $\eta> {1}/{L}$ will cause divergence.} then: \begin{enumerate} \item for general convex loss functions, there exist functions $f_i$ satisfying Assumptions \ref{assum:convex} and \ref{assum:interpolation} with $\mu =0$ and $c=0$, such that Local SGD incurs an error bound of $f(\bbx^T)-f^*= \Omega({KL}/{T})$. \item for non-convex loss functions, there exist functions $f_i$ satisfying Assumption~\ref{assum:SGC}, such that Local SGD with a stepsize $\eta\ge \frac{2}{LK}$ will not converge to a first-order stationary point. \end{enumerate}
+{In this section, we present two instances of Problem \eqref{eq:f} showing that the convergence rates shown in Section \ref{sec:convergerate} are indeed tight up to a constant factor.
+First of all, we restrict to the scenario when Local SGD is run with stepsize $\eta\le \frac{1}{L}$, as it is known from \citet{nesterov2018lectures} that Gradient Descent can provably diverge for stepsize $\eta> \frac{1}{L}$\footnote{We note that $\eta\le {1}/{L}$ is a standard requirement when applying SGD-like algorithms on $L$-smooth functions, see e.g., \citet{bubeck2014convex}.
+Many numerical experiments also show that stepsize $\eta> {1}/{L}$ will cause divergence.
+In other words, when Local SGD is run with stepsize $\eta> \frac{1}{L}$, there are problem instances that Local SGD perfroms poorly}.
+Then, we show that when Local SGD is run with stepsize $\eta\le \frac{1}{L}$ and under the over-parameterized regime}: \begin{enumerate} \item for general convex loss functions, there exist functions $f_i$ satisfying Assumption \ref{assum:general}, Assumption \ref{assum:convex} and Assumption \ref{assum:interpolation} {(Interpolation)} with $\mu =0$ and $c=0$ {in Definition \ref{def:1}}, such that Local SGD incurs an error bound of $f(\bbx^T)-f^*= \Omega({KL}/{T})$. \item for non-convex loss functions, there exist functions $f_i$ satisfying Assumption \ref{assum:general}, Assumption~\ref{assum:SGC} {(SGC)}, such that Local SGD with a stepsize $\eta\ge \frac{2}{LK}$ will not converge to a first-order stationary point. \end{enumerate}